 “How do you help your organization see the need for change management?”
 Find out in this episode of Appfire Presents: The BEST Work Management Show by Appfire.
 Even after leadership’s committed to change, you still have work to do evangelizing that change to the rest of the organization if you want your initiative to succeed.
 Michelle Bartonico shares advice on selling the concept of change management at your organization so you can more effectively lead your team through transition.

 About the guest

 Michelle Bartonico is a senior strategist and project manager at Trinity University.
 She is a certified Project Management Professional (PMP), completed the Google Project Management program, and the Search Engine Optimization specialization from UC Davis Continuing and Professional Education.
 Follow Michelle at mlbarto.medium.com for thoughts on project management, marketing, and higher education.

 The BEST Work Management Show by Appfire features smart leaders sharing their secrets for optimizing business processes and increasing productivity.
 Get the goods on how they handle everything from setting up workflows to automating processes.
 Every episode is 10 minutes or less, packed with insights you can use right away to supercharge your team’s productivity.

 For your convenience, here is the transcript of this episode:

-How to help your organization see the need for change management
+How do you help your organization see the need for change management?

 Kerry: Today we’re going to address how do you help your organization see the need for change management.
 To walk us through that is Michelle Bartonico.
 She’s a senior strategist and project manager at Trinity University, a certified project management professional, she completed the Google Project Management Program and the search engine optimization specialization from UC Davis Continuing Professional Education.
 She even has a book coming out, Stakeholder Engagement Essentials You Always Wanted to Know, available for preorder at VibrantPublishers.com.
 Stick around for 10 minutes of work management awesome.